 The best treadmills for a home gym may conjure up images of breaking a sweat while running at a clip, but there’s a new category of treadmills booming—the under-desk variety, also called walking pads.
 With more people working from home than ever before, the popularity of under-desk treadmills for walking indoors has never been higher.
 People who use them report not only physical benefits, like getting in more daily activity and having more energy, but also improved mood and stress relief1.

 The GGR team is made of certified personal trainers, triathletes, and competitive weightlifters who have tested and continue to use the best under-desk treadmills daily (the WalkingPad Folding Treadmill is one of our favorites).
-After researching more than a dozen under-desk treadmills and testing 10, we picked our favorite compact cardio machines by using the following factors:
+After researching more than a dozen under-desk treadmills and putting 10 through our fitness equipment testing methodology, we picked our favorite compact cardio machines based on the following factors:

 • Ease of use: Could you adjust the speed while keeping your eyes on the screen?